NickDGreg/NickDGreg.github.io/about.md

 ---

 <p class="message">
   Hey!
-I'm Nick.
 I created this site because maths and machine learning can be a struggle.
-I share resources and explanations to make it a little more intuitive.
+I share resources and explanations that have made it a little more intuitive for me.
 </p>

 ## Website